ralish/PSWsusSpringClean/README.md

   Updates which only apply to pre-release products (e.g. release candidates).
 - Decline *Security Only Quality Updates* (`-DeclineSecurityOnlyUpdates`)
   Microsoft's new non-cumulative security only updates.
 The *Security Monthly Quality Rollups* contain everything in these updates and more.
+- Decline unneeded updates (`DeclineUnneededUpdates`)
+  Declines updates which are likely unneeded (see the [Unneeded Updates](#unneeded-updates) section for more details).
+- All parameters of `Invoke-WsusServerCleanup` for wrapping its functionality
+  Consult the help of `Invoke-WsusServerCleanup` for a description of these tasks.

+Several additional parameters not related to declining updates are also provided:
+- Synchronise the WSUS server catalogue (`-SynchroniseServer`)
+  A synchronisation will be performed before any requested clean-up actions.
 - Flag for review updates which may be incorrectly declined (`-FindSuspectDeclines`)
   Lists updates which may be incorrectly declined (see the [Suspect Declines](#suspect-declines) section for more details).
-- Synchronise the WSUS server catalogue (`-SynchroniseServer`)
-  A synchronisation will be performed before any requested clean-up actions.

-The module also provides parameters to wrap the functions of the `Invoke-WsusServerCleanup` cmdlet.
-The intent is to be able to perform a comprehensive clean-up of the WSUS server catalogue via a single PowerShell cmdlet invocation.

 ## Unneeded Updates